chorscroft/zalpha/paper/paper.md

 Recombination is a process that has the effect of breaking down the relationship between alleles.
 However, it is known that recombination does not occur uniformly across the genome.
 It is therefore imperative to consider recombination when calculating statistics based on LD measures.
 This package allows the user to supply a population LD profile, providing information on the expected relationships between alleles given the genetic distances between them.
 Supplying these data increases the power of the statistics and creates more opportunities for combinations and comparisons between statistics.
 Users can specify whatever units they wish for genetic distance (for example centimorgans (cM)), derived from an appropriate data source.
 The software contains a function for creating an LD profile from the data.
 Ideally, an LD profile would be created from a neutral data source without selection, for example from a simulation with relevant population parameters.
 However, this is not always possible, so creating an LD profile from the same data being analysed is sufficient.

-There are many statistics included in the package for adjusting for expected r^2^ using the LDprofile and genetic distances between SNPs.
+There are many statistics included in the package for adjusting for expected $r^2$ using the LDprofile and genetic distances between SNPs.
 It is recommended the user runs all the statistics using the `Zalpha_all()` function and then chooses the ones they are interested in, perhaps even creating their own.
-For example, $Z_{\alpha}$/${Z_{\alpha}^{E[r^2]}}$ performs well as a simple way to adjust for expected r^2^. if it is known that the r^2^ values for each genetic distance are normally distributed, ${Z_{\alpha}^{Zscore}}$ is appropriate, otherwise ${Z_{\alpha}^{BetaCDF}}$ may be useful.
+For example, $Z_{\alpha}$/${Z_{\alpha}^{E[r^2]}}$ performs well as a simple way to adjust for expected $r^2$.
+If it is known that the $r^2$ values for each genetic distance are normally distributed, ${Z_{\alpha}^{Zscore}}$ is appropriate, otherwise ${Z_{\alpha}^{BetaCDF}}$ may be useful.
 For more details of how they are derived see the paper by @Jacobs:2016.
 This paper also shows how the different statistics perform under a range of demographic scenarios.

 The output of the functions is in list format.
 The SNP positions and the values of the statistic(s) are stored in vectors of equal length in the list.
 Users can then identify outlying SNPs in their data that are candidate regions for selection.

 # Conclusion

 This new package allows researchers to calculate the $Z_{\alpha}$ suite of selection statistics efficiently using the free, open source R platform.
 These statistics had previously not been publicly available in software.
-The package also allows the user to adjust the statistics for the expected r^2^ value via an LD profile in a variety of ways and allows the flexibility to adjust the base statistics to create new and novel methods.
+The package's flexibility allows the user to adjust the statistics for the expected $r^2$ value via an LD profile in a variety of ways, and enables the adjustment of the base statistics to create new and novel methods.

 # Acknowledgements